-If you are like me, you have been spending time away from the boat getting all things computer and home office up to date and in order, especially those jobs that have been carried forward in your diary for what seems like years.
+Improve Your Sailing While in Lockdown.
+If you are like me, you have been spending time away from the boat.
+We have used that time to get all things computer and home office up to date.
+Those jobs that have been carried forward in your diary for what seems like years.

-I am going to cover below a couple of tips to get us all ready for the coming easing of isolation and back to on-water activity.
+See below for a couple of tips to get us all ready for the coming easing of isolation and back to on-water activity.

 There are apps available online which will enable you to stay focused by putting a daily routine in place or there are plenty of trainers who understand the needs of sailing athletes that can put together a training routine for you to carry out in your home.

 Exercise at the start of the day.
-When exercising first thing in the morning, your body will be more energised for the day than having a daily dose of caffeine.
+When exercising first thing in the morning, your body will be more energised for the day.
+Do that rather than relying on a daily dose of caffeine for stimulation.

-From the aforementioned computer or even your mobile phone, browse the internet and YouTube for videos or articles to improve your sailing.
+From the aforementioned computer or even your mobile phone, browse the internet.
+Look for YouTube for videos or articles to improve your sailing.

-Browse for articles that specifically look at areas of your sailing that you are weak in such as upwind speed, rules or the myriad of other things that go towards making our sport one of the most complicated there is.
+Browse for articles that specifically look at areas of your sailing that you are weak in.
+Things such as upwind speed, rules or the myriad of other things that go towards making our sport one of the most complicated there is.

 There are sites such as https://sailingtowin.com which have a wealth of tips and articles that are free to browse and download and a few minutes of browsing Google results will give you a wealth of sites that will suit your needs.